open-telemetry/opentelemetry-collector-contrib/connector/routingconnector/README.md

 ## Notice

-The `match_once` field is deprecated as of `v0.115.0`.
+The `match_once` field is deprecated as of `v0.116.0`.
 The deprecation schedule is planned as follows:

-- `v0.115.0`: The field is deprecated.
+- `v0.116.0`: The field is deprecated.
 If `false` is used, a warning will be logged.
-- `v0.116.0`: The default value will change from `false` to `true`.
+- `v0.117.0`: The default value will change from `false` to `true`.
 If `false` is used, an error will be logged.
-- `v0.117.0`: The field will be disconnected from behavior of the connector.
-If used (either `false` or `true`), an error will be logged.
+- `v0.118.0`: The field will be disconnected from behavior of the connector.
-- `v0.119.0`: The field will be removed.
+- `v0.120.0`: The field will be removed.

 ### Migration

-It is recommended to set `match_once: true` until `v0.116.0` and then remove all usage of the field before `v0.119.0`.
+It is recommended to set `match_once: true` until `v0.117.0` and then remove all usage of the field before `v0.120.0`.

 For detailed guidance on how to migrate configuration from `match_once: false` to `match_once: true`, see [Config Migration](#config-migration.md).